Bolivia's military says armed group holding soldiers captive – DW – 11/01/2024

 Morales' supporters have been blocking roads and clashing with security forces in the central Bolivia region in recent weeks in a bid to impede his arrest on rape charges.

-They object to the allegations against him, saying they are false and politically motivated.
+They say the allegations against him — including rape, human trafficking and human smuggling over his alleged relationship with a 15-year-old girl in 2015 — are false and politically motivated.

+Morales' supporters also blame current Bolivian President Luis Arce for a rise in food and fuel prices.

 fb/msh (AFP, Reuters)